-There are a number of CS:GO skin betting sites that still offer some form of legal skins betting.
+There are several CS:GO skin betting sites that still offer some form of legal skins betting.
 However, if you’re looking for a more general betting platform sites, such as Luckbox are your best bet.
 Luckbox holds an Isle of Man gambling license, which allows the operator to offer both skin betting and real money eSports betting.
 This, in our opinion, offers you the best of both worlds, as you don’t have to put all of your eggs in one basket.

-The best alternatives to skins betting is simply to bet legally and safely on eSports using real money.
-It may come as a surprise to hear that real money betting is safer than betting virtual items from within a game, but the regulations and the rules are far more set in stone.
-What's more, you can place real money bets on eSports via trusted global betting brands including Bet365, 888sport and William Hill.
+The best alternatives to skins betting are simply to bet legally and safely on eSports using real money.
+It may be a surprise to hear that real money betting is safer than virtual items from within a game, but the regulations and rules are far more set in stone.
+Moreover, you can place real money bets on eSports via trusted global betting brands, including Bet365, 888sport, and William Hill.
 UK Customers might want to consider looking at PuntGG and other such sites.
-Odds can be a little different to traditional sports betting though, but you can check out our guide on how read eSports betting odds.
+Odds can be a little different to traditional sports betting, though, but you can check out our guide on how read eSports betting odds.

-Depends where you are, but generally speaking a lot of governments and regulators have taken a hard line on skins gambling - more so than real money sports betting.
-This isn’t the case everywhere and there is still a possibility of getting a legal license for this.
-Check out or skin betting guide for more information.
+Depends where you are, but generally speaking, a lot of governments and regulators have taken a hard line on skins gambling - more so than real money sports betting.
+This isn’t the case everywhere, and there is still a possibility of getting a legal license.
+Check out our skin betting guide for more information.

-There are some, however the majority are unregulated and should be avoided.
-That being said the Isle of Man gambling license does include skin gambling with CS:GO and a few site are lucky enough to have this license.
+There are some.
+However, the majority are unregulated and should be avoided.
+That being said, the Isle of Man gambling license does include skin gambling with CS:GO, and a few sites are lucky enough to have this license.
 Find out about this and alternatives in our eSports betting guide at Strafe.